cert-manager/infrastructure/README.md

 There are also CNCF mailing lists, although we don't currently have an exhaustive list of which ones are relevant.

-### `@CertManager` Twitter Account

-This twitter account isn't currently used, but it exists and we have access to it if we want to start using it.
+### Social Media

-As with other accounts, twitter credentials are currently stored in Jetstack password managers and will have to be moved to an open-source solution.
+Credentials for all social media accounts are stored in Venafi's 1password and will be migrated to an open-source alternative in time.

+#### Twitter / X

+[`@CertManager`](https://twitter.com/CertManager/) is used by maintainers to tweet about important releases or community updates.

+#### Mastodon / infosec.exchange

+[`@CertManager@infosec.exchange`](https://infosec.exchange/@CertManager) is used by maintainers to toot about important releases or community updates.

 ### cert-manager YouTube Account